This topic gathers various situations since it covers all the subjects that could potentially be related to traffic or illegal trade such as:

 In any case, platforms and applications should pay close attention to comments mentioning dangerous product, especially if the platform is hosting users being minors and therefore more vulnerable.

-This is a guide to detecting, moderating and handling self-harm, self-injury and suicide-related topics in texts and images.
+This is a guide to detecting, moderating and handling unsafe organizations and individuals.